 It is very lightweight and compact.
 This is a rangefinder that I recommend to the budget-conscious hunter.

 Despite being an entry-level rangefinder, there are plenty of features offered in this unit.
 It has a scan mode that allows the unit to take consecutive readings—no need for you to reactivate the laser.

-It is also equipped with Angle Intelligence Technology which can detect slope and compensate for more accurate readings.
-The rangefinder also has 6x magnification, internal LCD display, and backed by a one-year warranty.
+It is also equipped with Angle Intelligence Technology which can detect slopes and compensate for more accurate readings.
+The rangefinder also has 6x magnification, an internal LCD display, and backed by a one-year warranty.

 Like its Halo cousin, the Halo XL450 has an accuracy of plus or minus one yard.
 According to most reviews on Amazon.com, the rangefinder is quite accurate.

 Reviewers said the XL450 is as accurate as those of other more expensive rangefinders.
 It also has a slope function, so hunters will be able to use this well while they are in the wild.